 A once resolute college professor, soft-spoken and decisive, always even-tempered at home and in her class, was now prone to lashing out and making hurtful statements.
 In a matter of months, Q’s mom had become wheelchair bound and was relying on the nursing home staff for her basic functions.
-A chronic aspiration risk, she inevitably developed pneumonia, required intubation and admission to the ICU on two vasopressors.
+A chronic aspiration risk, she inevitably developed pneumonia, required intubation, and was admitted to the ICU on two vasopressors.

 One of Q’s mom’s fondest memories was when her shy son, costumed in an ill-fitting white shirt and cape, summoned enough courage to become the “Amazing Q.” A memory that she kept going back to in the past months.
 As Q’s mom’s faculties blunted further, she still held on to little Q and his magic.

-After the de-escalation of care and extubation the ICU room fell silent.
+After the de-escalation of care and extubation, the ICU room fell silent.
 Q sat by the bedside doing his tricks as we disconnected the last of the monitors.
-I picked up the coin and placed it into Q’s moms hand.
+I picked up the coin and placed it into his mom’s hand.